gaia-platform/gaia-docs/articles/reference/ddl-relationships.md

 );
 ```

-Removes the specified relationship from the catalog.
+### options

+**if not exists**: Specifies that the relationship is to be created only if a relationship of the specified name doesn't already exist.
+**using**:  Indicates the relationship in the referenced table for the current relationship definition to match.
+It is only needed when you have more than one relationship between the two specified tables.

 The short form of the `create relationship` statement, in which you omit the create operator, drops the table before attempting to create it and has the same effect as the following:

 `drop relationship if exists foo; create relationship relationship_name;`

 ## drop

 `drop relationship_name;`

+Removes the specified relationship from the catalog.

+## Remarks

 The relationship statement adds virtual fields to each of the specified tables.